glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 And now finally, it's time to change what charset the globaldata entry points to.
 Go into the subentity `CHARSET_Agent47_Global_Hero_BlackSpecialSuit` in the tree.
 We will need to replace the factory and blueprint paths with our own charset that we made up earlier.

-If you need to find your paths again, click Settings in GlacierKit and you will find them under the header **Project paths**.
+If you need to find your paths again, click Settings in GlacierKit and you will find them under the header **Custom paths**.

 ![The project paths in GlacierKit settings.](/img/suitmodding/newoutfit/project_paths.png)